Lower Case

 Like Newton and Ohm, Tesla and Coulomb

-But that isn’t how they want their names to be
+There’s a special way they want their names to be written down

 For Faraday and Joule, winning accolades was cool